Table of Contents

 3. Sever all kinds of communication links with them

-You need to snap all chords in order to make sure that they don’t get their hopes up.
-Do not receive their calls, do not reply to their text messages and so on.
+If you’re asking yourself, “My ex wants to be friends but I don’t.
+What should I do?”, one of the simplest solutions is to snap all communication in order to make sure that they don’t get their hopes up.
+Do not answer their calls, do not reply to their text messages and so on.
 If possible, block their number as well.
 It is one of the best ways to say that you do not want to be friends with them anymore.
-Be firm and turn down your ex.
+Be firm in turning down your ex.

 4. Avoid visiting places where your ex might show up

-Even if you block and follow the No Contact Rule, they might hang around the places you frequent just to run into you and get a chance to talk to you.
-The chances of that happening is more at the places that you both visited often.
+Even if you block and follow the no contact rule, they might hang around the places you frequent just to run into you and get a chance to talk to you.
+The chances of that happening are more at the places that you both visited often.
 So, the best move on your part would be to avoid going to those places altogether, at least until your ex gets over the idea of wanting to be friends.
+This is another effective tip on how to respond when your ex wants to be friends.

 5. Keep yourself busy

-Instead of sitting at home and wondering, “Why does my ex want to be friends so badly?”, it’s better to keep yourself busy and push these thoughts away.
+Instead of sitting at home and wondering, “Why does my ex want to be friends so badly?” or “Why is it that my ex keeps trying to be friends with me?”, keep yourself busy and push these thoughts away.
 Work on your personal and professional life in order to heal yourself and become a better person.
-The busier you get, the easier it will be for you to avoid your ex.
+The busier you get, the easier it will be for you to ignore your ex.

 7. Meet mutual friends only in their absence

 Over the years, you tend to make a lot of mutual friends.
 You can’t let go of these friends just because you broke up.
-So it’s best that you can meet and hang out with them only in the absence of your ex.
-Tell your mutual friends that you want to avoid meeting your ex and you are not interested in plans that include them.
+So it’s best that you meet and hang out with them only in the absence of your ex.
+Tell your mutual friends that you want to avoid meeting your ex and you are not interested in plans that include them, and take a break from being friends with your ex’s friends.
+This is one of the best ways to handle the situation without creating any unnecessary drama if you’re wondering how to respond when ex wants to meet up.

 8. Break connections with their family